kalyan-ch/interview-prep-epi/README.md

 # interview-prep-epi
-Preparation for interviews - 1 month course from elements of programming interviews
+Preparation for interviews
+- 1 month course from elements of programming interviews
+- Notable [Leetcode](https://leetcode.com/problemset/all/) problems in key concepts

 ## Trips and Tricks